Find that you have more time on your hands. Why not take time to focus on yourself?

 While it may be admirable to resolve to kick a bad habit or work to improve a particular area of your life, it can be tough to make big changes quickly.

-If you want to focus on self-improvement, growth and happiness in the New Year, consider not tackling everything at once.
+Taking time out for yourself to focus on self-improvement, growth and happiness is vital.
+Here’s a tip, consider not tackling everything at once.
 Instead, take small steps toward changes that you can stick to over time.